Rhynie chert: Plants

 Another group, Nematophytes, remains enigmatic, but may represent aquatic land plants.

 Algae

 Several putative chlorophytes have been discovered in the Rhynie assemblage (Mackiella and Rhynchertia).
 A well-preserved charophyte, Palaeonitella, which inhabited the alkaline freshwater pools towards the end of the sinter apron, has been characterized.

 Arthropods

 As a result of its exquisite preservation, the Rhynie chert boasts the most diverse non-marine fauna of its time, and is important for our understanding of arthropod terrestrialisation.
-Typical members of the Rhynie chert arthropod fauna include the crustacean Lepidocaris, the euthycarcinoid Heterocrania, the springtail Rhyniella, the harvestman Eophalangium sheari, Acari (mites), and trigonotarbids in the genus Palaeocharinus.
+Typical members of the Rhynie chert arthropod fauna include the crustacean Lepidocaris, the euthycarcinoid Heterocrania, the springtail Rhyniella, the possible insect Leverhulmia, the harvestman Eophalangium sheari, Acari (mites), the centipede Crussolum and trigonotarbids in the genus Palaeocharinus.

 The oldest known hexapod (Rhyniella praecursor), which resembles the modern springtails, was found in the Rhynie chert, pushing dates for the origination of hexapods (a group that includes the insects) back to the Silurian period.

 Fungi

 Fungi known from the Rhynie chert include the chytridiomycetes, ascomycetes, oomycota (Peronosporomycetes) and glomeromycetes; indeed the only fungal groups not yet known from the Rhynie are the Zygomycota (although they may have formed lichens - see later), and the Basidiomycota, the latter of which may not even have evolved by Rhynie time.

 The Chytridiomycetes, or Chytrids, are a basal group of fungi, closely related to the true fungi.

 The chytrids display a range of behaviour in the Rhynie chert.
 Eucarpic and holocarpic forms are known - i.e. some forms grew specialised fruiting bodies while others did not show specialisation in this fashion.
 Saprotrophy may be present, and parasitism is common; one individual has even been found parasitising a germinating gametophyte.
 The fungi were aquatic, and grew in both plants and algae; they are also found preserved "loose" in the chert matrix.
 Their flagellate spores are preserved.

 The largest organism present in Rhynie was probably a fungus, the enigmatic Prototaxites, growing as a mound a metre or more taller than anything in the community, whose isotopic composition varied like a saprotroph and whose septate pores resemble those of fungi.